 4. Make the ExtraCare Coupon Center your first stop inside a CVS store.

 Remember, you can either scan your ExtraCare card, scan your CVS app, or enter your phone number at the kiosk.
 When you do, out will print bonus coupons and offers from CVS.

 If you skip this step, you’re missing out on some serious potential savings since the coupons are often a surprise and based on your previous shopping history.

 TIP: Keep scanning your card until you see a message indicating that you’ve printed all of your coupons for the day.

-CVS load-to-card coupons
+CVS app-only digital store coupons

 TIP: Most of the store coupons drop on Sundays, and you typically have all week plus the following Sunday to use them.